 As the chevron wood flooring is held in stock in it’s unfinished state, we can emulate a centuries old floor by hand scraping and then distressing the surface and edges to give an antiqued style and feel.
 Band sawing which is a technique of making surface cut marks in the oak is another popular option that can be offered at reasonable cost before the final finishing.

 As standard, the flooring is supplied pre-finished with a durable hard wax oil finish for a natural appearance, minimal maintenance, easy care and repair.
+In certain shades we can supply the chevron flooring with a non sheen polyurethane lacquer finish.

 The flooring is suitable for both residential and commercial installations.
 For areas where high levels of moisture are expected, a water resistant final oil treatment can be applied during production.